ractivejs/ractive/.github/ISSUE_TEMPLATE.md

+## Description:

+## Versions affected:

+## Platforms affected:

+## Reproduction:

+## Code:

 <!--
 Hello!

 Thank you for taking your time submitting this issue.
 To make it easy for everyone to debug, we'll just need a few key pieces of information:

 Description of the bug (or enhancement):
 Describe as much as you can what happened.
-Include the workarounds you have tried, tools you may have used alongside, build processes and the like.
+Include the description of the problem, what you have tried, tools you have used, build processes and the like.

 Versions affected:
 Include the version of Ractive affected.
 To ensure that this is not a regression nor has already been fixed in the next version, it is advised to also test the previous versions and next versions.